Teaching Children Empathy And How To Develop It

 If a mother is unable to give quality time to her child, she should explain to him the reason that she was busy or sick.
 Mother’s behaviour should be friendly towards a child so that her child communicates with her easily.
 Mothers should understand her child’s needs.

 Parents and teachers are role models

 Parents and teachers should teach children empathy and how to be empathic towards others.
 They should try to be role models for children and exercise empathy towards them in every situation, whether good or bad.
-Parents should show their child how to be an empathic person by assisting family members and neighbours and those in need or having a bad time.
-When a mother is empathetic towards others (e.g. her in-laws or husband), her self esteem increases and her emotional connection with others becomes strong.
+Parents should show their children how to be an empathic person by assisting family members and neighbours and those in need or having a bad time.
+When a mother is empathetic towards others (e.g. Her in-laws or husband), her self esteem increases and her emotional connection with others becomes strong.

 If children are upset, know the reason for their discomfort and try to solve the issue.
 Some kids tend to grow empathy more spontaneously than others, but these children learn to deal with others with compassion and respect, seeing their parents and the people around them.

 As a family concentrates on engaging children together to create an environment that promotes the sensitivity and awareness of children from their families and peers.
 Help build a sense of integrity that relies on self-control within themselves, not in monetary rewards.
 Empathy is not something that naturally evolves without environmental feedback.

 Good empathy skills make a child a successful person

 Good empathy skills will make a child successful and help foster confidence while also improve his communication skills.
 Family, friends, and even siblings will play a vital role in helping each other achieve.
 Help your child understand the feelings of others.
 Lack of empathy towards a child makes him a bad person.
 Teaching and developing empathy in children for others since their childhood is very necessary.
 Teach them to accept their class fellows and their cousins.
 Have them learn how and when to give support to others.
 Teach the child to do quality work with the help of others.
 Give them some projects to help them work as a team.